kylevbautista/kbb-Dealers-and-Vehicles/README.md

 Simple React app that displays Dealer and Vehicle data being fetched, and displays the amount of time it took to create and post the answer to endpoint.

+### Note:

+Using React, I noticed retrieving and posting is about 1 second slower.
+Elapsed Time around 9.5 seconds. <br>
+Pure JS and running on Node.js is about 1 second faster.
+Elapsed Time around 8.5 seconds <br>
+Both however,are significantly under 30 seconds.

 # Documentaion generated using JSDoc

 Open `/docs/index.html` in browser to view documentaion